dummyindex/blockchain-ucsb-cs271/source/readme.md

 - roles: follower, candidate, leader
 - classes: log, block, networkServer(tcp), server, client
 - election timeout : need to be random to ensure some liveness

+### raft TCP server:
+- send request
+- recieve request from port and return to queue for raft server node later ops